 The ARC is responsible for administering Excellence in Research for Australia (ERA), which aims to identify and promote excellence across the full spectrum of research activity in Australia’s higher education institutions.

 ERA evaluates the quality of the research undertaken in Australian universities against national and international benchmarks.
 The ratings are determined and moderated by committees of distinguished researchers, drawn from Australia and overseas.

 The first full round of ERA occurred in 2010 and the results were published in early 2011.
-This was the first time a nationwide stocktake of discipline strengths and areas for development had ever been conducted in Australia.
-The second round of ERA was completed with the publication of the ERA 2012 National Report on 6 December 2012.
-The next ERA round is scheduled for 2015 and preparations are currently underway.
+This was the first time a nationwide stock take of discipline strengths and areas for development had ever been conducted in Australia.
+There have been two subsequent rounds of ERA in 2012 and 2015.
+The results from each ERA round are published in the ERA 2010 National Report, the ERA 2012 National Report and State of Australian University Research 2015-16: Volume 1 National Report, which are available online in ERA Reports.

-For further information regarding ERA, please visit the Research Excellence page on the ARC website.
+For further information regarding ERA, please visit the ERA page on the ARC website.